everest787/PersonalWebsite/README.md

 I had to make some alterations to make it work / look the way I wanted to, but I'm grateful for the code available online!

 ### Bugs
-There is a bug in the Game of Life that very occasionally, when clearing the board it will give an array not defined error.
-I'm still looking it to it.
+There is a bug in the Game of Life that when the component is open, the grid for the game becomes undefined.
+I'm still working on figuring out why.